Ready to start playing your best golf for 2020 but don’t know how to choose the best golf rangefinders in your journey to greatness?

 Remember, you can use this rangefinder as a standard rangefinder and turn off the slope setting on the golf course for tournament play.

-Keep reading to find out about TecTecTec’s latest rangefinder.
+Keep reading to learn about TecTecTec’s latest rangefinder offering.

 2. Bushnell Tour V4 Jolt Golf Laser Rangefinder